-The problems of Mann’s personality could be clarified by the words of Nietzsche concerning the intellectual which obviously fits Mann as well.
-According to Nietzsche, any spiritual seclusion, any distancing from what is acceptable by the public in general and any independence of thought, is similar, in its inconsideration for others, to the life style of the criminal.
-It seems that these ideas are well reflected in Mann's novella.
-Moreover, in Mann's essay on Goethe’s The Sorrows of Young Werther, Mann explicitly says: “In order to portray a human creature, forfeit to death, too good or too weak for life, a literary artist need only portray himself … Goethe did not kill himself, because he had to write Werther”.
-Perhaps Mann meant here that artistic existence is extremely suspect by being “the valid form for an erroneous life".
-Largely, we find that the novella is an expansion and abstraction of this statement.
-It seems that the artist according to Mann is incapable of living like others.
-He is too good, or too weak, or possibly he is too weak because he is too good, and in any case there is something in his soul that prevents him from adjusting to “the right” or “the ordinary” or “the proper” kind of life.
+The problems of Mann’s personality can be explained by the words of Nietzsche concerning the intellectual, which obviously fit Mann as well.
+According to Nietzsche, any spiritual seclusion, any distancing from what is acceptable by the public in general and any independence of thought, is similar in its inconsideration for others to the life style of the criminal.
+These ideas are reflected in Mann's novella.
+Moreover, in Mann's essay on Goethe’s The Sorrows of Young Werther, Mann explicitly says: "In order to portray a human creature, forfeit to death, too good or too weak for life, a literary artist need only portray himself … Goethe did not kill himself, because he had to write Werther" (Bade, 1996 p.124).
+Perhaps Mann meant here that artistic existence is extremely suspect by being "the valid form for an erroneous life."
+Largely, the novella can be read as an expansion and abstraction of this statement.
+The artist according to Mann is incapable of living like others.
+He is too good, or too weak -- or possibly he is too weak because he is too good: in any case there is something in his soul that prevents him from adjusting to "the right" or "the ordinary" or "he proper" kind of life.
 Thus, artistic existence allows him to bear this non-adjustment, and in this respect, creative work becomes a salvation that enables him to live.
 According to Mann, without imagination, without the creative process and without art he would not know how to live.
-In this spirit, whoever is troubled by the question: “How should one live?” will almost certainly find himself outside the acceptable circle of human life, because the very question itself demands detachment.
-Therefore, there are two choices facing the questioner.
-Either should he separate himself from the circle in a final and absolute manner (death), or he should stand aside like a thinker or creative artist.
-In this way, he is incapable to serve life by living it and flowing with it as an integral part and in a spontaneous manner as the rest of mortal men.
+In this spirit, whoever is troubled by the question "how should one live?” will almost certainly find himself outside the acceptable circle of human life, because the very question itself demands detachment.
+Therefore, there are two choices facing the questioner: either he should separate himself from the circle of human life in a final and absolute manner (through death), or stand aside like a thinker or creative artist.
+In this way, he is incapable of serving life by living and flowing as an integral part of it in a spontaneous manner like the rest of humanity.
 Rather, he thinks about life in his seclusion, attributing importance to it from an isolated stance, believing in it and valuing it from within his hidden yearnings and deep sorrow for being incapable of living as other mortals do.

 Part I: Soul and Curse